kawciaaak/Note-Wise/README.md

 `python3 NoteWise.py`

-On the first run, the application will prompt you to enter an API key.
+On the first run, the application will ask you to enter an API key.

 ## Usage